electron/electron/docs/api/system-preferences.md

   * `event` String
   * `userInfo` Object

-Same as `subscribeNotification`, but uses `NSWorkspace.sharedWorkspace.notificationCenter` for local defaults.
+Same as `subscribeNotification`, but uses `NSWorkspace.sharedWorkspace.notificationCenter`.
 This is necessary for events such as `NSWorkspaceDidActivateApplicationNotification`.

 ### `systemPreferences.unsubscribeNotification(id)` _macOS_